Glimpse of Hoskote lake

 Umm... no, that does not count either because there is no vegetation in or around it.

 In this essay I explore different components attached to survival of the lake.
 This is one of the few places I used to visit often for photographing birds.
-First time I had visited Hoskote lake was in 2016 and for the next three years my visit was mainly during winters.
+The first time I had visited Hoskote lake was in 2016 and for the next three years my visit was mainly during winters.
 When I first visited this lake the view of the construction work was distant but concrete had crawled its way towards the lake gradually.
 Then there was a familiar sight everywhere, plastics and other garbage.
 I feel there is an urgent need to not only clear the garbage but also find a way to protect the boundaries of the lake.

 An Openbill Stork (Anastomus oscitans) against the backdrop of a marsh followed by a small forest patch.
 The marsh is home to many wetland birds, a little cormorant sitting below right of the stork.